lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

   - Enabling and using the new [performance counters](https://learn.microsoft.com/en-us/training/modules/install-configure-apps-session-host/10-troubleshoot-application-issues-user-input-delay)
 - The `AVD/PersonalDesktops` and `AVD/PooledDesktops` OUs are also created
 - The following Starter GPOs `Group Policy Reporting Firewall Ports` and `Group Policy Remote Update Firewall Ports` are also created and linked to the `AVD` OU
+- Two starter GPOs (`Group Policy Reporting Firewall Ports` and `Group Policy Reporting Firewall Ports`) are also imported.
 - The `Desktop Virtualization Power On Off Contributor` role-based access control (RBAC) role is assigned to the Azure Virtual Desktop service principal with your Azure subscription as the assignable scope.
 More details [here](https://learn.microsoft.com/en-us/azure/virtual-desktop/start-virtual-machine-connect?tabs=azure-portal#assign-the-desktop-virtualization-power-on-contributor-role-with-the-azure-portal).
 - Every HostPool is processed based on its type (more details [here](HostPoolClasses.md)) by calling either the `New-AzAvdPersonalHostPoolSetup` or the `New-AzAvdPooledHostPoolSetup` function (sequentially or via a parallel processing if the `-AsJob` switch is specified - but not recommended as explained above !).
+- The same random number is used for the Index for the Personal and Pooled host pool index to minimize the risk of name collisions per Azure region.

 ### New-AzAvdPooledHostPoolSetup